Fiona-600/Data-Analytics-2020-Project/README.md

 **Conclusions and Findings**

 The data in the Wind-Power datasets suggest that the 90% (439) of the samples selected have performed below the power:speed ratio standard for wind turbines of 6.
-There is exponential growth in power output between wind speeds of 8 and 18 mph and relatively flat output between 0 to 8mph and 18 to 25mph.
+There is exponential growth in power output between wind speeds of 8 and 18 mph and relatively flat output between 0 to 8mph and 18 to 25 mph.

 The Wind-Power dataset is not a perfect linear example for simple linear regression.
 The dataset follows a curved shape with two bends (cubic) when plotted so it is difficult to fit a line closely to the data.